Reader's Comments

 Homemade Yogurt

-Almost everyone loves yogurt, especially kids, but it can be expensive.
+Delicious and nutritious, homemade yogurt beats store-bought any day!
+Who doesn’t love yogurt?
+It’s popular with both adults and kids, but it can also get expensive.
 There’s no reason to pay those high prices when you can easily make yogurt at home for just pennies.
-Not only is it easy, but you are in complete control over the ingredients, especially the added sugar.
-Homemade yogurt is good for you and inexpensive … not only that, it’s fun to make and you don’t need any special equipment!
+Not only is it extremely easy, but you are in complete control over the ingredients, especially how much added sugar you put in your yogurt.
+Homemade yogurt is also good for you and it’s actually quite fun to make.
+You don’t even need any type of special equipment!

 Ingredients: